peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

 A byte array.
 If this value is 0, returns a byte array with the single element 0.

+### ToInt32Checked

+    public int ToInt32Checked();

+Converts this object's value to a 32-bit signed integer, throwing an exception if it can't fit.

+<b>Returns:</b>

+A 32-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This object's value is too big to fit a 32-bit signed integer.

+### ToInt32Unchecked

+    public int ToInt32Unchecked();

+Converts this object's value to a 32-bit signed integer.
+If the value can't fit in a 32-bit integer, returns the lower 32 bits of this object's two's complement representation (in which case the return value might have a different sign than this object's value).

+<b>Returns:</b>

+A 32-bit signed integer.

+### ToInt64Checked

+    public long ToInt64Checked();

+Converts this object's value to a 64-bit signed integer, throwing an exception if it can't fit.

+<b>Returns:</b>

+A 64-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This object's value is too big to fit a 64-bit signed integer.

+### ToInt64Unchecked

+    public long ToInt64Unchecked();

+Converts this object's value to a 64-bit signed integer.
+If the value can't fit in a 64-bit integer, returns the lower 64 bits of this object's two's complement representation (in which case the return value might have a different sign than this object's value).

+<b>Returns:</b>

+A 64-bit signed integer.

 ### ToRadixString